advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 As an example, one could point to a chair, say the chair exists, yet it does not experience anything.
 Hence, the chair is referred to as an object, and this idea generalized is what we think of as "objective".

+Notice that all of a sudden, there is a change from a descriptive notion of objectivity, to an intrinsic notion of objectivity, which only can be described as the absence of experience.
+With other words, we do not have any concepts to talk about how it is to be like a chair, without explaining it as an absence of human experiences we are familiar with.
+This shows that we are failing to grasp what absolute objectivity is in itself, because we can only relate to it as an opposite of subjectivity.

 Now, consider the possibility that the machine answers "There exists no solution".

 ### The possibility of absolute objectivity as an impossibility